 If you would like to understand how the different parts of Medicare work together, schedule a private telephone appointment with SMH Insurance Agency, Inc. located in Richmond, Virginia.
-We will go over Medicare Part A, Part B, Part C, Part D, and Supplemental (Medigap) Plans.
+We will go over Medicare Part A, Part B, Part C, Part D, and Supplement (Medigap) Plans.
 After the discussion you will have a better understanding of how Medicare works and how to make an informative choice.

 1) Part A (Hospital Insurance) has deductibles and co-pays.
 It covers most medically necessary hospital, skilled nursing facility, home health and hospice care.
 If you have worked and paid Social Security taxes for at least 40 calendar quarters (10 years) you will not have a premium; you will pay a monthly premium if you have worked and paid taxes for less time.

 2) Part B (Medical Insurance) has deductibles and co-pays.
 It covers 80% of most medically necessary doctors’ services, preventive care, durable medical equipment, hospital outpatient services, laboratory tests, x-rays, mental health care, and some home health and ambulance services.
 You pay a monthly premium for this coverage.